nkarasiak/MuseoToolBox/paper.md

 The question I asked myself is : How can we make it as easy as possible to implement array-like functions  to images ?
 The idea behind ``RasterMath`` is, If the function is intended to operate with an array, it should be easy to use it with your raster using as few lines as possible.

 So, what does ``RasterMath`` really do ?
 The user only works with an array an confirms with a sample that the process is doing well, and let `RasterMath` generalizing to the whole image.
 The user doesn't have to manage the raster reading and writing process, the no-data management, the compression, the number of bands or the projection.
-Figure 2 explains how Raster Math read a raster, performs your function, and write it to a raster.
+Figure 2 explains how `RasterMath` read a raster, performs your function, and write it to a new raster.

-The objective of ``RasterMath`` is to **let the user only focus on his array-compatible function**, and``RasterMath`` manage the raster part.
+The objective is to **let the user only focus on his array-compatible function**, and``RasterMath`` manages the raster part.

 [See RasterMath documentation and examples](https://museotoolbox.readthedocs.io/en/latest/modules/processing/museotoolbox.processing.RasterMath.html)

 ![RasterMath under the hood](metadata/RasterMath_schema.png)

-#

-## ai module
+## Artificial Intelligence

-The artificial intelligence  module is natively built to implement ``scikit-learn`` algorithm and uses state of the art methods (such as standardizing the input data). ``SuperLearner`` class optimizes the fit process by a grid search to fix parameters of the classifier.
+The artificial intelligence  (`ai`) module is natively built to implement ``scikit-learn`` algorithm and uses state of the art methods (such as standardizing the input data). ``SuperLearner`` class optimizes the fit process by a grid search to fix parameters of the classifier.
 There is also a Sequential Feature Selection protocol which supports number of components (e.g.  a single-date image is composed of four bands, i.e. 4 features, so you may select 4 features at once).

 [See the SuperLearner documentation and examples](https://museotoolbox.readthedocs.io/en/latest/modules/ai/museotoolbox.ai.SuperLearner.html)